litmuschaos/v1-litmus-docs/docs/node-drain.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)
 - Ensure that the `drain-node` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/drain-node)
+- Ensure that the `APP_NODE`, the node which is going to drain should be in cordened state before applying the chaosengine manifest by executing `kubectl get nodes` command.
+If not cordoned then use `kubectl cordon <APP_NODE>` command to cordon the node.
+This is to prevent litmus job pods from getting scheduled on it.

 ## Entry Criteria